 Shalikova blanked for a moment.
 “Um.
 Sort of.
 So are the colors and aura, the same thing?”

 “Yep.
 Technically it’s called ‘Aether’ but when it gathers around a person it’s called their ‘aura’.
 It changes colors based on how the person is feeling and stays that color even if it drifts away.
+For a little while anyway.
 Red and Orange are like anger or hate, Green and Yellow are like anxiety and sickness, Blue is happiness, Purple is like pride, Black relates to death, White aura is like, peace or faith.”

 Shalikova looked around the hangar.
 Nobody around.
 The coast was still clear for them.